go2sea/NoisyNetDQN/README.md

 ##### The Q-value function is implemented with 2 convolution layers and 3 fully connected layers, and I use the atari game Breakout-v0 for the test.

-##### If you are doing test on the CartPole or some other games which the state is 1 demotion, there network of Q-value function should only have dense layers.
+##### If you are doing test on the CartPole or some other games which the state is 1 dimension, there network of Q-value function should only have dense layers.

 ##### As a comparison, you can see the implementation of DQN in DQN.py.